lesserfish/PeepingTom/README.md

 ### Setting values

-Once you have filtered the virtual memory, and isolated your addresses of interest, you may want to set the addresses to a current value.
+Once you have filtered the virtual memory, and isolated your addresses of interest, you may want to set the addresses to a specific value.

 Currently, you can only set the memory value to an integer value.
 You can do this by running